gfigneczi1/hlb/README.md

 # Human-Like Behavior of Automated Driving Systems
 This repository contains algorithms for driver model analysis and prototypes for ADAS functions endowed with human-like features.

+## How is this repository organized?
+The most up-to-date versions of exact functional solutions can be found in the 'Solutions' subfolder.
+This contains further sub-folders with major solutions in the chain of the automated driving system.
+The code contained by these folders, or the links to other code spaces are validated, their validation details can be found in their corresponding read-me files.
+Further code can be found in the matlab_evaluation and the python_evaluation subfolders.
+These contain a more complex development chain, the code inside is still under development.

 ## Published Papers
 [1] Ignéczi G., Horvath E., Pup D.: Implementation of a self-developed model predictive control scheme for vehicle parking maneuvers.
 The first ISTRC Annual Conference, Tel-Aviv, Izrael, 21, June 2021. \